0xbhvn/crashed-backend/docs/database_migrations.md

-# Database Schema Migration Guide
+# Database Migrations

-This guide explains how to manage database schema changes in the BC Game Crash Monitor application.
+This guide explains how to manage database schema changes in the Crash Monitor application.

 ## Current Database Schema Management